-Youth Care Treatment Center and school has helped teens with ODD in Utah, Nevada, and Idaho for 30 years.
+Youth Care Treatment Center and school has helped teens with ODD all over the United States for 30 years.
 Our unique approach is based off of solid morals and beliefs to help adolescents be successful in turning their lives around.

 Learn more about ODD treatment at Youth Care Treatment Center in Utah